kalisio/kdk/vite/README.md

 ### Get rid of global properties in the Vue app

-We were used to inject some objects to be available globally on any Vue component of the app (eg `$store, $api, $config, ...`, we should now
+We were used to inject some objects to be available globally on any Vue component of the app (eg `$store, $api, $config, ...`), we should now directly import the target object:
 ```js
 // Don't do
 app.config.globalProperties.$store = Store